by Catherine Travis and Cale Johnstone

 Recordings and transcripts

 The original audio of each interview was recorded on cassette tape and was made available to the Sydney Speaks team in MP3 and WAV format, allowing for acoustic analysis.
-Type-written transcripts (Figure 10) were also made available, from which the Sydney Speaks team was able to create machine-readable versions via OCR (Optical Character Recognition).
-The original transcript captured the content very accurately, and this was imported into Elan and edited to produce detailed transcriptions that are aligned with the audio and facilitate linguistic analysis (Figure 11).
+Type-written transcripts (Figure 11) were also made available, from which the Sydney Speaks team was able to create machine-readable versions via OCR (Optical Character Recognition).
+The original transcript captured the content very accurately, and this was imported into ELAN and edited to produce detailed transcriptions that are aligned with the audio and facilitate linguistic analysis (Figure 12).

 Image Source: Catherine Travis